 We also have a famous blogger named Lisa, who has a very active YouTube channel and a blog with regular readers that share her traveling experiences.
 She learned how to start a blog to make a living, give traveling advice, and recommend specific brands and products to her audience.
 She develops a guest blogging strategy, increases web traffic, and builds an excellent audience interested in traveling.

 Both the e-commerce website owner and Lisa, the traveling blogger, signed up to a CPA network.
 The e-commerce shop owner is looking to expand its marketing reach and loves to show its products to Lisa’s audience.
-A CPA marketing network brings Lisa, and the backpacks shop together and take care of sales tracking, commissions, payments, etc.
+A CPA marketing network brings Lisa and the backpacks shop together and take care of sales tracking, commissions, payments, etc.

-How a CPA offer looks like:
+What a CPA offer looks like:

 3. CPA Marketing Terminology